-Children's books about gender identity can help with talking to your child in a number of different ways.
-They can help you (the parent) to understand what gender and sex is all about so that explaining it to your child will become a lot easier.
+Children’s books about gender identity can help with talking to your child in a number of different ways.
+They can help you (the parent) to understand what gender and sex are all about so that explaining it to your child will become a lot easier.
 Books also provide you with age-appropriate language and images in which to explain gender.
 Books also hold your hand and allow you to talk to your child about a tough topic without the added stress of working out what exactly to say (and then having to remember it).

 You will only find books in this list that are readily available at bookshops today.